 The reserves attributable to the Underlying Properties are depleting assets and production from those reserves will diminish over time.
 Furthermore, the trust is precluded from acquiring other oil and natural gas properties or net profits interests to replace the depleting assets and production.
-Therefore, proceeds to the trust and cash distributions to trust unitholders will decrease over time.
+Therefore, proceeds to the trust and cash distributions to unitholders will decrease over time.

-The profits payable to the trust attributable to the Net Profits Interest are derived from the sale of production of oil and natural gas from the Underlying Properties.
+The proceeds payable to the trust attributable to the Net Profits Interest are derived from the sale of production of oil and natural gas from the Underlying Properties.
 The reserves attributable to the Underlying Properties are depleting assets, which means that the reserves and the quantity of oil and natural gas produced from the Underlying Properties will decline over time.
-Based on the estimated production and operating expenses in the reserve report of the Underlying Properties, the oil and natural gas production from proved reserves attributable to the Underlying Properties is projected to be shallow declining over the next five years.
+Based on the estimated production and operating expenses in the reserve report of the Underlying Properties, the oil and natural gas production from proved reserves attributable to the Underlying Properties is projected to be held relatively constant over the next five years.
 Actual decline rates may vary from this projected decline rate.
 In the event expected future development is delayed, reduced or cancelled, the average rate of decline will likely exceed 9% per year.

 Future maintenance projects on the Underlying Properties may affect the quantity of proved reserves that can be economically produced from wells on the Underlying Properties.
 The timing and size of these projects will depend on, among other factors, the market prices of oil and natural gas.
-Neither Enduro Sponsor nor, to Enduro Sponsor's knowledge, the Third Party Operators have a contractual obligation to develop or otherwise pay development expenses on the Underlying Properties in the future.
-Enduro Sponsor, however, will have an obligation to pay up to \$9.0 million of development expenses (or \$7.2 million attributable to the trust's 80% indirect interest in the Underlying Properties) for projects in the Haynesville Shale for which notifications have been received by Enduro Sponsor as of June 2011, and which are a part of Enduro Sponsor's \$30 million 2011 capital budget for the Underlying Properties.
+Neither Enduro Sponsor nor, to our knowledge, the Third Party Operators have a contractual obligation to develop or otherwise make development expenses on the Underlying Properties in the future.
 Furthermore, with respect to properties for which Enduro Sponsor is not designated as the operator, Enduro Sponsor has limited control over the timing or amount of those development expenses.
 Enduro Sponsor also has the right to non-consent and not participate in the development expenses on properties for which it is not the operator, in which case Enduro Sponsor and the trust will not receive the production resulting from such development expenses.
 If the operators of the Underlying Properties do not implement maintenance projects when warranted, the future rate of production decline of proved reserves may be higher than the rate currently expected by Enduro Sponsor or estimated in the reserve report.